Some people may find they are always low in iron or other iron markers like ferritin despite eating plenty of iron-rich foods.

 The body stores 1000-3000mg of iron, and this is tightly regulated, a delicate balance between what we take in from food and what we lose every day through mucosal surfaces, such as the digestive tract and vagina.
 We naturally lose about 1mg of iron each day.
 During menstrual bleeding, this loss increases to 2mg per day.

 Even mild to moderate forms of iron deficiency can be linked with functional impairments.
-Less than optimal levels of iron can affect cognitive development, the immune system (important in vaginal and urinary tract infections), and our capacity to get out of bed and go about our lives.
+Less than optimal levels of iron can affect cognitive development, the immune system (important in vaginal and urinary tract infections), and our capacity to get out of bed, walk up a flight of stairs, and go about our lives.

-Iron deficiency during pregnancy is a known issue for baby and mother, with greater risk of sepsis, low birth weight and other more serious outcomes including learning disabilities.
+Iron deficiency during pregnancy is a known issue for babies and mothers, with a greater risk of sepsis, low birth weight and other more serious outcomes, including learning disabilities.

 Plant and animal forms of iron